Frequently Asked Questions

 Not right now, but this is a feature we're considering.
 If you're interested in this feature being added, please go to the Contact page, choose Request a Feature from the dropdown menu, and let us know which shelter software you'd like to connect to.

-I have and idea for a feature I'd like to add to Maddie's Shelter Compass.
-Do you take suggestions?
+I have an idea for a feature I'd like to add to Maddie's Shelter Compass, do you take suggestions?

 Yes!
 We're constantly developing and refining Maddie's Shelter Compass.
 If you would like to suggest a new feature, please go to the Contact page, choose Request a Feature from the dropdown menu, and let us know what you'd like.